UPCS: Unbiased Persona Construction for Dialogue Generation: Related Work

 \section{Related Work}

 {\textbf{Persona Construction}} The construction of personas involves various methodologies designed to create detailed user profiles through diverse data sources and analytical techniques.
-One prominent approach is the Knowledge Graph Construction Method, which integrates knowledge nodes and relationships into a graph structure, leveraging interconnected information to develop comprehensive user personas \cite{Huang2021Knowledge}.
-For an instance, PeaCok \cite{gao2023peacokpersonacommonsenseknowledge} utilizes knowledge graphs to enhance personas, enabling them to possess a broader range of knowledge and thereby making conversations more coherent and contextually relevant.
+One prominent approach is integrating the Knowledge Graph Construction Methods \cite{zou2020survey,chen2020knowledge,wei2024kicgpt} with persona construction, which can leverage interconnected information in knowledge graphs to develop comprehensive user personas \cite{Huang2021Knowledge}.
+For instance, PeaCok \cite{gao2023peacokpersonacommonsenseknowledge} utilizes knowledge graphs to enhance personas, enabling them to possess a broader range of knowledge and thereby making conversations more coherent and contextually relevant.
 Another technique, the Direct Extraction Method, builds user personas by directly extracting features from users' social media activity, browsing history, and other data sources \cite{Salminen2019Automatic, Jung2017Persona}.
 Additionally, the Automated Generation Method employs natural language processing and machine learning techniques to automatically generate user personas, proving particularly effective for applications involving large and complex data structures \cite{10.1007/978-3-031-48057-7_14, Anik2022Machine}.

 {\textbf{Bias Mitigation}} Researchers have developed various techniques to mitigate biases in machine learning models across diverse domains.
 In data preprocessing, resampling methods, such as oversampling or undersampling, have been employed to address class imbalances, which helps in reducing biases inherent in imbalanced datasets \cite{Kim2023Optimal, Lin2016Clustering-based}.
 In clustering, methods such as redefined cluster centers have been proposed to address inherent data biases \cite{Gan2023Fair, Bercea2018On}.
 In image recognition, adversarial training techniques have been employed to reduce racial and gender biases \cite{Dhar2020An, Wang2018Balanced}.
 For text classification, specialized loss functions have been introduced to significantly mitigate language biases \cite{Wang2023Research, Qian2019Reducing}.
 Additionally, in recommendation systems, debiasing efforts aim to balance exposure rates among different groups, thereby addressing group-based biases within these algorithms \cite{10.1145/3564284}.